livingdocsIO/documentation/reference-docs/project-config/content_types.md

     }
   },

-  // With 'documentCreationDisabled: true', you can't create documents with this content-type
+  // With 'documentCreationDisabled: true',
+  // you can't create documents with this content-type
   documentCreationDisabled: true, // default false

+  // either show 'edit' or 'publish' view after creating a document
-  viewAfterDocumentCreation: 'publish' // either 'edit' or 'publish', default is 'edit' }
+  viewAfterDocumentCreation: 'publish' // default is 'edit' }
 ```